 x̄= fN 3

-Where: x̄ = mean score, f = frequency of responses, X = Liert scale value, N = total number of respondents.
+Where: x̄ = mean score, f = frequency of responses, X = Likert scale value, N = total number of respondents.

 Standard deviations were computed to assess the variability of responses.
 The use of descriptive analysis allowed for clear interpretation of awareness levels and perceived usefulness of AI tools, aligning with the study’s objectives.